dasiarg/ImgZoom/README.md

 3- Add a div element with "Wallpaper" as id (possibly at the beginning of the body) <br>
 4- Set the onClick attribute to the images you want to open: onClick="extend(this)"  <br>

+An example is provided at the page http://twentyone.altervista.org/examples/ImgZoom.html